endlos99/xdt99/ide/README.md

 Contact Information
 -------------------

-The xdt99 Editor Support is part of the [TI 99 Cross-Development Tools][1].
-The tools are released under the GNU GPL, in the hope that TI 99 enthusiasts may find them useful.
+The xdt99 tools are released under the GNU GPL, in the hope that fellow TI 99 enthusiasts may find them useful.

-Please email feedback and bug reports to the developer at <xdt99dev@gmail.com>
-or use the issue tracker on the project [GitHub page][2].
+Please email bug reports and feature requests to the developer at <r@0x01.de>, or use the issue tracker of the [project][2].

 [1]: http://endlos99.github.io/xdt99